Introduction to Post-Traumatic Headache

 Paralleling this surge of blasts and TBIs is an epidemic of PTSD.
 Between 2003 and 2007, newly diagnosed cases grew almost nine-fold, with the burden of the disorder borne by the troops on the ground—the Army and the Marines.

 Better reporting of PTSD following the introduction of the electronic medical records in 2004 and greater awareness of the condition likely explains the surge in cases.
 Unquestionably, there is also the key factor of increased combat exposure of our troops on the ground, due to multiple deployments and extended tour lengths.

-What Post-traumatic Headache Means
+What Post-Traumatic Headache Means

 Before any meaningful discussion of “post-traumatic headache” (PTH), it is necessary to ask what “post-traumatic” means in this context.
 If post-traumatic is taken to imply causation—that the headache is due to the trauma—then we would have to focus on the physics of the blast and the mechanisms of tissue injury to understand or discuss PTH (and when dealing with an individual patient and his injuries, this can be appropriate).
-Howeve, there are problems with this approach when we consider PTH as a headache disorder.
+However, there are problems with this approach when we consider PTH as a headache disorder.

 First, each injury is unique.
 Second, although PTH develops in the vast majority of mild TBI cases, most studies show an inverse relationship between the severity of the injury and subsequent development of headache.
-These studies imply that there are factors at work beyond the physical injury, and that are at least partly responsible for the generation or maintenance of these headaches.
+These studies imply that there are factors at work beyond the physical injury, and that is at least partly responsible for the generation or maintenance of these headaches.